radar/guides/command-reference.md

 ### Description

-The outdated command lists gems you way wish to upgrade to a newer version.
+The outdated command lists gems you may wish to upgrade to a newer version.

 You can check for dependency mismatches using the dependency command and update the gems with the update or install commands.